 Flow Conversion Details: This report identifies specific information flow level changes that were made to the converted Regional and Project Architectures.
 This report lists the new information flows between elements, as well as the flows that changed names due to updates in ARC-IT.
 This report identifies all the information flows that were added, deleted, and renamed by the conversion.
 This will be a long (10s of pages) report for a large architecture.
 Similar to the previous conversion details report, it shows new flows that were added, existing flows that were replaced by new flows, and any user defined flows that happened to match new ARC-IT information flows and were converted.
-Conversion replaced all parenthesis from flow names because that would conflict with an alias name and the actual information flow that would appear in parentheses on the outputs.
+Any aliases applied to flows in the original file will be preserved after conversion.
+This report may also show how Conversion replaced all parenthesis from flow names because that would conflict with an alias name and the actual information flow that would appear in parentheses on the outputs.